inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Rewritten the poll results backend, now much more reliable
 * Polls with multiple sections now work entirely
+* Allow poll results to be shown if the poll is already taken and limiting is enabled

 = 2.7.4 =